ashutoshmjain/gita/src/interface.md

-## Interface

-Every manifestation - water , air , earth , refrigerator or the apps on your smart device - all of them must provide an interface so that the manifestation could be perceived by the senses.
-Interface is a layer that allows the senses to get a feel for the manifestation without you having to go through the practice to understand the knowledge.
-Refrigerator has a very simple interface.
-It allows you to set the temperature and place the things in it to cool them down.
-You don't need a PhD in thermo dynamics to cool your leftover Pizza.
-If however you are interested to know more about the cooling machine, you can speculate as to how the damn thing works.
-One of the plausible way is to think that someone has stored lots of ice in the back of the fridge.
-You can reason that if that was to be true , there must be someone replacing the ice every couple of hours but you see no one walking past your kitchen with a bag of ice on their shoulders.
-And in that case why would someone plug the machine into an electrical socket.
-If you are hell bent on figuring out the mechanism, you will soon dispel such doubts.
-May be a good starting point is to search the you tube on "How Fridge Works".
-It might bring you close to an idea of compressor.
-You get the point - the knowledge is endless.

-> Interface is just a starting point ..

 The weird thing about the interface is, it has already created a separation - you now perceive refrigerator as a separate machine.
 A machine that your senses could feel and use to deliver some value and in addition if you are curious, it allows to create a placeholder for knowledge - "Doubt" - in your mind.